9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 ```
 ::::

-Let\'s experiment with this in `ghci` a bit before looking at how it
+Let's experiment with this in `ghci` a bit before looking at how it
 works.

 ``` screen